Chris Brewer

-Christopher Brewer (born January 23, 1962) is a former American football running back who played two seasons in the National Football League with the Denver Broncos and Chicago Bears.
-He was drafted by the Broncos in the ninth round of the 1984 NFL Draft.
-He played college football at the University of Arizona and attended George Washington High School in Denver, Colorado.
-Brewer was also a member of the Denver Dynamite and New England Steamrollers of the Arena Football League.
+Christopher Brewer (born January 23, 1962) is an American former professional football running back who played two seasons in the National Football League (NFL) with the Denver Broncos and Chicago Bears.
+He was selected by the Broncos in the ninth round of the 1984 NFL draft.
+He played college football at the University of Arizona.
+Brewer was also a member of the Denver Dynamite and New England Steamrollers of the Arena Football League (AFL).

+Early life

+Brewer attended George Washington High School in Denver, Colorado.

 Professional career

 Brewer was selected by the Arizona Wranglers in the 1984 USFL Territorial Draft.

 Denver Broncos

-Brewer was selected by the Denver Broncos with the 245th pick in the 1984 NFL Draft and played in thirteen games for the team during the 1984 season.
+Brewer was selected by the Denver Broncos with the 245th pick in the 1984 NFL draft and played in thirteen games for the team during the 1984 season.
 He was released by the Broncos on September 2, 1985.

 In May 1986, the Arizona Outlaws traded Brewers' USFL rights to the Memphis Showboats.

 Denver Dynamite

 Brewer played for the Denver Dynamite during the 1987 season, earning First-team All-Arena honors.
 The Dynamite won ArenaBowl I against the Pittsburgh Gladiators on August 1, 1987.